 North of New Town and the city centre is the residential and bohemian neighbourhood of Stockbridge.
 One of the coolest neighbourhoods in the city, this is where you’ll find hip independent boutiques, innovative restaurants, and eye-catching architecture.

-5 Best Neighborhoods to Stay in Edinburgh
+Edinburgh’s Top 5 Areas to Stay in

 - Visit Camera Obscura and World of Illusions for a fun day of quirky optical illusions and 360-degree views of the city.